opendataphilly/opendataphilly-jkan/_datasets/litter-index.md

 ---
-area_of_interest: null
+area_of_interest: City of Philadelphia
 category:
 - Environment
 - Health / Human Services
 license: City of Philadelphia License
-maintainer: cleanphl@phila.gov
+maintainer: null
-maintainer_email: cleanphl@phila.gov
+maintainer_email: null
 maintainer_link: null
 maintainer_phone: null
-notes: "The Litter Index is used to compare the relative cleanliness of different\
-  \ areas of the city of Philadelphia.
+notes: "The Litter Index is used to compare the relative cleanliness of different areas of the city of Philadelphia.
 This data will be updated annually."
-metadata_modified: '2026-08-28'
+metadata_modified: '2026-09-01'
 modified: null
 organization: City of Philadelphia
 resources: